Streamerbot/docs/streamerbot/4.examples/starter-pack.md

 > I added 3 different tools to the Streamer.bot raid train, a 'BRB Clip Player', 'Video Shoutouts', and a 'Chat Lockdown' function.

 #### BRB Clip Player
 Functions as the name implies, but has some customization options as well.
-Can be set to play when a certain scene is active and/or with a a command `!brb` & `!brb stop`.
+Can be set to play when a certain scene is active and/or with a command `!brb` & `!brb stop`.
 The 'Test' Trigger will automagically add the OBS Scene/Source for you and then you just have to nest it where you'd like to use it.

 ::read-more{to="https://www.mustachedmaniac.com/twitch-extensions/brb-clip-player"}
 A full installation guide and walkthrough can be found here